Which Lightroom Alternative is Right for You?

 Probably the most confusing thing about this software is the many different version’s:

-- Ultimate - is the same as the Professional version but with the addition of layers support.
-You can think of this as being an alternative to Photoshop.
+- Ultimate – You can think of this as being an alternative to both Lightroom and Photoshop on the Windows PC.

-- Mac – is like the Professional version but for the Mac rather than PC.
+- Mac – A Lightroom alternative for the Mac rather than PC.

-We can discount the Standard version as it doesn’t provide any photo editing.
-But the Professional and Ultimate versions (both for Windows) provide RAW file conversion and photo editing.
+The Professional and Ultimate versions (both for Windows) provide RAW file conversion and photo editing that replace many Lightroom features.
 The Ultimate version also provided Layers which is an integrated application with similar capabilities to Photoshop.
 If you’re also looking for a replacement for Photoshop, then definitely consider the Ultimate version.

 If you’re a Mac user, you only have one choice, but it’s very well priced and a viable Lightroom alternative.